 Director – William Eubank, Screenplay – Carlyle Eubank, William Eubank & David Fricerio, Producers – Tyler Davidson & Brian Kavanaugh-Jones, Photography – David Lanzenberg, Music – Nima Pakhrara, Visual Effects Supervisor – Colin Davies, Visual Effects – Spin VFX, Special Effects Supervisor – Frank Ceglia, Prosthetic Effects – Legacy Effects, Production Design – Meghan Rogers.
-Production Company – Low Sparks Films/Automatik
+Production Company – Low Sparks Films/Automatik.

 Brenton Thwaites (Nicholas Eastman), Laurence Fishburne (Wallace Damon), Olivia Cooke (Haley), Beau Knapp (Jonah), Lin Shaye (Mirabelle), Robert Longstreet (James)

 Thwaites then wakes up in what appears to be a US government biological containment facility where he is being questioned by people, in particular Laurence Fishburne, who are inside hazmat suits.
-The questions keep perturbingly coming back to ones about alien abduction.
-Thwaites talks to his friend Beau Knapp through the ventilation grill where Knapp seems disoriented and confused, insisting that he has no legs.
-Thwaites then finds his girlfriend Olivia Cooke in a coma and tries to escape with her – because he is wheelchair-ridden, this means towing the bed she is on behind his chair all the while trying to hide from people in the hallways.
+The questions keep disconcertingly coming back to ones about alien abduction.
+Thwaites talks to his friend Beau Knapp through the ventilation grill, although Knapp seems disoriented and confused, insisting that he has no legs.
+Thwaites then finds his girlfriend Olivia Cooke in a coma and tries to escape with her – but because he is wheelchair-ridden, this means towing the bed she is on behind his chair all the while trying to hide from people in the hallways.

 At this point, The Signal seems to be heading towards somewhere between The Andromeda Strain (1971) and an alien abduction drama.
-Then things start to get weird.
+However, things start to get weird.
 [PLOT SPOILERS] There is the supremely uncanny moment where Laurence Fishburne informs Brenton Thwaites that the friend he has been talking to through the grill only exists inside his own head.
 Things become completely bizarre after Brenton Thwaites is recaptured from his escape attempt, is placed in a hospital bed and falls out to reveal that both of his legs have been replaced by gleaming angular metal prostheses of what we are later told is alien design.

-[PLOT SPOILERS CONTINUE] The main problem with the end revelation is that it shows we have a film constructed more in terms of a series of wild head-turning spins than one where we are ever given any strong underlying rationale for why things are happening.
+[PLOT SPOILERS CONTINUE] The main problem with the end revelation is that it shows we have a film constructed more in terms of a series of wild head-turning spins than any strong underlying rationale for why things are happening.
 The end leaves us with a host of unanswered questions – who are the abductors?
 What is the purpose of placing people into a simulation where they are led to believe they have been abducted by aliens?
 Why did Nomad lead these people in particular on a chase and then abduct and alter them?
 Who or what are all the other people in the simulation?